Click here to learn more.

 Bullmastiffs were developed in England to help gamekeepers protect the game on estates from poachers.
 The gamekeeper’s job was a dangerous one because poaching was a hanging offense.
 A poacher in danger of being caught wouldn’t hesitate to harm or kill the gamekeeper.
 Enter the Bullmastiff, circa 1860.
 As implied by the name,

-Bulldogs were used as a foundation because the goal was to create a dog who was quicker and more aggressive than a
+Mastiffs and Bulldogs were used as a foundation because the goal was to create a dog who was quicker and more aggressive than a

 Mastiff but bigger than and not as ferocious as a